-When the Father has determined His Kingdom is ready to be revealed, what He has wrought through Christ for two thousand years will be revealed, it will become "present" to the nations of the earth.
+When the Father has determined His Kingdom is ready to be revealed, what He has prepared through Christ for two thousand years will be revealed, it will become “present” to the nations of the earth.

 What we have become will be manifested in the Day of Christ.
 All persons will be manifested before the Judgment Seat of Christ, and the Lamb and His Wife will be revealed to the nations of the earth.
 The essential work of redemption takes place now—on the earth.
 What is accomplished during our discipleship is what will be revealed.